 Employment at our hotels constitutes one of the most important aspects in serving local communities where we are present.
 The teams serving our hotels are all comprised of talented young residents of those communities.
 This community-based approach to developing and empowering local capacities is the guiding principle of our corporate social responsibility.
-Developing local talent is done by focusing on and supporting better education in these communities as well as in contributing to on- and off-the-job training.
+Developing local talent is done by focusing on and supporting better education in these communities as well as in contributing to on- and offthe-job training.

-In 2020 our hotels provided over 45 training opportunities in all fields for the employees from various departments.
+In 2021 our hotels provided over 50 training opportunities in all fields for the employees from various departments.

-Finally, Zara actively and continuously seeks opportunities where, by virtue of its expertise and through the transfer of knowledge, it can contribute in assisting and financing of initiatives that will improve the efficiency of the tourism sector, research and development centers and develop local communities.
-The company has contributed to help the municipalities, research and charitable societies and sports clubs.
+Finally, Zara actively and continuously seeks opportunities where, by virtue of its expertise and through the transfer of knowledge, it can contribute in assisting and financing of initiatives that will improve

-23. Corporate Governance 2020:
+23. (B) Corporate Governance 2021:

-- A: Compliance with the provisions of the Corporate Governance Regulations of 2017 (the "Regulations"): - 1.
-The Company complies with the regulations promulgated by the Jordan Securities Commission, and such enacted laws and legislations as the Companies Law, the Jordan Securities Commission Law and the Disclosure Instructions. - 2.
-The Company maintains the following systems, policies and procedures: - Rules of Procedures as approved by the Ministry of Labor. - Financial System, Work Procedures and Powers & Responsibilities Matrix. - Disclosure Policy. - Procedures for the implementation of the Regulations as approved by the Corporate Governance Committee. - Bylaws and Articles of Association prepared in accordance with the Companies Law in force. - 3.
-There are 4 independent members on the board, out of 13 (less than 1/3), and 12 non-executives. - 4.
-All committees emanating from the Board were formed according to the Regulations as follows:
+A: Compliance with the provisions of the Corporate Governance Regulations of 2017 (the " Regulations"):

+1. The Company complies with the regulations promulgated by the Jordan Securities Commission, and such enacted laws and legislations as the Companies Law, the Jordan Securities Commission Law and the Disclosure Instructions.

+2. The Company maintains the following systems, policies and procedures:

+- Rules of Procedures as approved by the Ministry of Labor. - Financial System, Work Procedures and Powers & Responsibilities Matrix. - Disclosure Policy. - Procedures for the implementation of the Regulations as approved by the Corporate Governance Committee. - Bylaws and Articles of Association prepared in accordance with the Companies Law in force.

+3. There are 4 independent members on the board, out of 13 (less than 1/3), and 12 non-executives.

+4. All committees emanating from the Board were formed according to the Regulations as follows: